anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 ![CI PART 2](https://github.com/anshu049/CI-CD-using-Jenkins-and-ArgoCD-into-EKS-for-microservices/assets/95365748/dec4b8bc-aa36-473e-b274-bd3d831ab84e)

+<br>**- Trigger Condition:**<br>
-- Trigger Condition: The workflow is initiated automatically upon every push event to the master branch, ensuring that image builds are synchronized with updates in the repository.
+   - The workflow is initiated automatically upon every push event to the master branch, ensuring that image builds are synchronized with updates in the repository.
+<br>**- Execution Environment:**<br>
-- Execution Environment: The workflow executes on the latest version of the Ubuntu environment, leveraging the ubuntu-latest runner for a reliable and up-to-date platform.
+   - The workflow executes on the latest version of the Ubuntu environment, leveraging the ubuntu-latest runner for a reliable and up-to-date platform.
 - Repository Code Retrieval: The initial step involves fetching the latest codebase from the repository, ensuring that the subsequent image builds are based on the most current source.
 - Docker Buildx Setup: The workflow establishes the Docker Buildx environment, a critical component for enabling the creation of multi-platform Docker images.
 This capability broadens the compatibility of the resulting images.
 - Secure Docker Hub Authentication: The workflow securely logs in to Docker Hub using the provided secrets, namely DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD.
 This authentication step ensures that the subsequent image uploads are authorized and secure.